top of page

 Essential oils are the most volatile part of a plant, and when you take only that part you’re not just working with one chemical, you’re dealing with hundreds of chemical compounds.
 They negatively impact all systems of your body in various ways (in any form they’re being used) and they’re also creating superbugs like man-made antibiotics do.

-Beside the tremendous harm it does to us, families, homes, and the environment it’s also not sustainable (like agricultural farming where acres of woods are torn down to grow one crop, and then needed to be helped by chemicals to now ward off unwanted bugs/plants).
+Beside the tremendous harm it does to us, families, homes, and the environment it’s also not sustainable (like agricultural farming where acres of woods are torn down to grow one crop and then needed to be helped by chemicals to now ward off unwanted bugs/plants).
 There are tons of scientific research that has been done on the safety concerns of essential oils and a great book on this topic is "Essentially Deadly: The Unspoken Dangers of Essential Oils" by April Graham.

 Q: What does “wildcrafted” mean?